dragmakex/LunchSphere/README.md

 #### Idea A
 <img src="Deliverables/LowFiPrototyping/IdeaA/Paper/ideaA_2.jpg" alt="Paper Prototype Idea A 2" title="Paper Prototype Idea A 2" width="300" height="600" />

 At the beginning of the week you select your preferred lunch times and canteen for each day and the application matches you with friends that have chosen the same time.
+You can scroll through a list of times and use a dropwdown menu for the canteen choice.
 The place will be chosen based on the most votes.

 <img src="Deliverables/LowFiPrototyping/IdeaA/Paper/ideaA_1.jpg" alt="Paper Prototype Idea A 1" title="Paper Prototype Idea A 1" width="300" height="600" />